briochemc/OceanBasins.jl/ReadMe.md

 # OceanBasins.jl

-A set of simple functions to determine which ocean basin a (lon,lat) coordinate is in.
+A set of simple functions to determine which ocean basin a (lat,lon) coordinate is in.

 <p>
   <a href="https://github.com/briochemc/OceanBasins.jl/actions">